casindog/3d-Minesweeper/readme.md

     }
 ```

-With the graph data structure, I created the recursive search algorithm to identify neighboring vacant cubes.
+With the neighbors attribute assigned for all cube instances, I created the recursive search algorithm to identify neighboring vacant cubes.
+The following snippet is a redacted version of my Game class.

 ```
     revealVacs(row, col, idx, vacSet) {